priyanka-rani/Plant-List/README.md

 # Plant-List
 This is a sample app that uses Android Architecture Components and JetPack to show List of Plants and their details from public repository.
+The App mainly based on Android Sunflower App which illustrates Android development best practices with Android Jetpack.
+But unlike Sunflower App it loads data from network and also uses Pagination with Jetpack's Paging3 Library.

 **Plant List Api From:**